United States Army Nurse Corps: World War I

 Nurses, personnel, and patients of United States Base Hospital 32 in Contrexeville, France in 1918.

 In World War I (American participation from 1917–18), the military recruited 20,000 registered nurses (all women) for military and navy duty in 58 military hospitals.
 They helped staff 47 ambulance companies that operated on the Western Front.
 More than 10,000 served overseas, while 5,400 nurses enrolled in the Army's new School of Nursing.
 Key decisions were made by Jane Delano, director of the Red Cross Nursing Service, Mary Adelaide Nutting, president of the American Federation of Nurses, and Annie Goodrich, dean of the Army School of Nursing.

 Interwar period

 Demobilization reduced the two corps to skeleton units designed to be expanded should a new war take place.
 Eligibility at this time included being female, white, unmarried, a volunteer, and a graduate from a civilian nursing school.

-In 1920, Army Nurse Corps personnel received officer-equivalent ranks and wore Army rank insignia on their uniforms.
-However, they did not receive equivalent pay and were not considered part of the US Army.
+In 1920, the Army Reorganization Act granted Army nurses relative rank, with their relative standing in the army corresponding to the standing of commissioned officers, although the nurses themselves were not commissioned officers.
+The “assimilated ranks” of major, lieutenant, and captain were authorized.
+Staff nurses were appointed as second lieutenants, the superintendent was appointed as a major, the assistant superintendent and directors were captains, and chief nurses were first lieutenants.
+The nurses were also authorized to wear insignia by the Act.

 Flikke remained in the Army after the war.
 After 12 years at Walter Reed Army Hospital in Washington, D.C., she was promoted to captain and became the Assistant Superintendent of Nurses.
 She succeeded in creating new billets for occupational therapists and dieticians.
 Flikke became Superintendent, with the rank of Major, in 1938.